California State Route 198: Future

+On the east side of Visalia, Caltrans, in conjunction with the city and the Tulare County Association of Governments, plans to build a new interchange at Road 148.
+Construction is estimated to cost at least $135 million, with work scheduled to begin in 2032 and be completed in 2035.

+In Hanford, the 9th Avenue project will replace the existing at-grade intersection with a full interchange.
+Construction is scheduled to begin in 2032 and the interchange is expected to open in 2034 at an estimated cost of $80 million to $110 million.
+The project would close the short gap in the freeway within the city.

-The Kings County Association of Governments has plans to improve the state highways within the county.
-Developers are interested in building distribution warehouses in Kings County because of its strategic location midway between the Los Angeles and San Francisco Bay areas, but they are currently turned off by the lack of freeway access.
-For SR 198, the plan is to extend the freeway segment from Naval Air Station Lemoore to I-5.
-However, Kings County voters have shown little interest in passing any transportation taxes to fund these projects.
+The Kings County Association of Governments (KCAG) has expressed a desire to improve the state highways within the county.
+KCAG has said that developers have expressed interest in building distribution warehouses in Kings County because of its strategic location midway between the Los Angeles and San Francisco Bay areas, but the lack of freeway access has been cited as a deterrent.
+For SR 198, KCAG has proposed extending the freeway segment from Naval Air Station Lemoore to I-5.
+However, Kings County voters have shown little interest in approving transportation taxes to fund these projects.